James Bush - Prince & Izant Company, USA

 James Bush is the lead applications engineer at The Prince & Izant Companies in Cleveland, Ohio, where his work focuses on fabrication of precious metals as well as technical support for metal joining applications through the use of both physical and chemical analytical techniques.
 He holds a B.A. in Chinese and a B.S. in materials science and engineering from The Ohio State University.
 James is a member of SAE International (Society of Automotive Engineers) and the AWS C3 Technical Committee on Brazing and Soldering.
 This is his first presentation at the Santa Fe Symposium®.

-Basics of Brazing and Soldering
+A Basic Overview of Brazing and Soldering

 The history of brazing and soldering as a method of metal joining dates back more than four millennia with applications in tableware, jewelry, ornaments and ancient weapons.
 Today, this joining technology extends to a wide spectrum of manufacturing industries including aerospace, power generation, electronics, medical, automotive, HVAC, drilling and cutting, and general tooling.
 In addition to this vast range of growing industries and new applications, brazing and soldering are still very common techniques used by many modern jewelers.
 This presentation covers the basics of brazing and soldering including a discussion of definitions on liquid metal wetting and capillary action, design and strength considerations, and the joining of similar and dissimilar materials.
 Filler metal types and fluxes are also reviewed with a primary focus on the manufacture of a broad variety of gold, silver and alternative-metal jewelry.